mishraaditya595/ScanIt/ContributionGuidelines.md

   - You must **comment** on your code where necessary.
   - For **frontend changes** kindly share screenshots and work samples of your work before sending a PR.
   - Follow the proper [**style guides**](https://google.github.io/styleguide/) for your work.

-- For any queries or discussions, please drop a message in our **SWOC slack channel or DWOC discord server**

 # Submitting Contributions👩‍💻👨‍💻
 Below you will find the process and workflow used to review and merge your changes.